clangguth/autower/README.txt

 2.01 (Apr 24, 2010) - avoiding to mess with UNC paths as much as possible, as it
                       proved to be an unreliable way to figure out where FS is installed.
-Now using the path from the running FS9.exe;
+Now using the path from the running FS9.exe

-                      Not closing the connection to FSUIPC on shutdown, as this sometimes causes FSUIPC to crash FS when terminating.
+2.02 (Apr 25, 2010) - Sporadically, the DLL variant would cause an FS crash on
+                      shutdown.
+The shutdown is now better coordinated so that this (hopefully) does not happen anymore.

 ACKNOWLEDGEMENTS